sara-sgit/Algiers-Restaurant-Analysis/README.md

 ---

-This project provides a data-driven exploration of the restaurant landscape in Algiers.
-Using Excel for data cleaning and pivot table analysis, it uncovers insights into restaurant types, customer preferences, geographic performance, and emerging opportunities for both investors and food delivery platforms.
+This project provides a data-centric exploration of the restaurant ecosystem in Algiers, using Excel for data cleaning, pivot analysis, and dashboard creation.
+It aims to uncover market gaps, customer behavior, and location-based performance, offering strategic insights for investors, restaurant owners, and food delivery platforms.

 ## Dataset used

-<a href="https://github.com/sara-sgit/Algiers-Restaurant-Analysis/blob/main/Dataset.zip" target="_blank">Download Excel Project Dataset</a>
+- <a href="https://github.com/sara-sgit/Algiers-Restaurant-Analysis/blob/main/Dataset.zip" target="_blank">Main Dataset</a>
-<a href="https://github.com/sara-sgit/Algiers-Restaurant-Analysis/blob/main/Algiers%20Restaurant%20Analysis.pdf" target="_blank">Download MetaData File </a>
+- <a href="https://github.com/sara-sgit/Algiers-Restaurant-Analysis/blob/main/Algiers%20Restaurant%20Analysis.pdf" target="_blank">Metadata </a>

 ## 🔍 Key Questions